MediaComem/docker-brownbag/README.md

 Successfully tagged fortune-clock:3.0
 ```

 It was much faster this time.
-As you can see, Docker is keeping a **cache** of the previously built
+As you can see by the `Using cache` indications in the output, Docker
-layers.
-Since you have not changed the instructions in the Dockerfile, it assumes that the result
+is keeping a **cache** of the previously built layers.
+Since you have not changed the instructions
-will be the same and reuses the same layer.
+in the Dockerfile or the build context, it assumes that the result will be the same and reuses the
+same layer.

 Make a change to the `clock.sh` script in the `fortune-clock` directory.
 For example, add a new line
 or a comment: